Dawaad/Dawaad/README.md

 **About me**

-- I am a Software Engineer in Australia
+- I am an Australian based Fullstack Software Engineer on the hunt to create the next big start up.
-- Currently working on my (extremely egregiously large) side project @ https://github.com/flexe-dev

 <h1>Github Stats</h1>